dea_dask.py

 from aiohttp import ClientConnectionError

-from datacube.utils.dask import start_local_dask
+from odc.io.cgroups import get_cpu_quota

-_HAVE_PROXY = bool(find_spec('jupyter_server_proxy'))
+_HAVE_PROXY = bool(find_spec("jupyter_server_proxy"))

-try: from dask_gateway import Gateway def create_dask_gateway_cluster(profile='r5_L', workers=2): """ Create a cluster in our internal dask cluster.
-Parameters ---------- profile : str Possible values are: - r5_L (2 cores, 15GB memory) - r5_XL (4 cores, 31GB memory) - r5_2XL (8 cores, 63GB memory) - r5_4XL (16 cores, 127GB memory) workers : int Number of workers in the cluster. """ try: gateway = Gateway() # Close any existing clusters cluster_names = gateway.list_clusters() if len(cluster_names) > 0: print("Cluster(s) still running:", cluster_names) for n in cluster_names: cluster = gateway.connect(n.name) cluster.shutdown() options = gateway.cluster_options() options['profile'] = profile # limit username to alphanumeric characters # kubernetes pods won't launch if labels contain anything other than [a-Z, -, _] options['jupyterhub_user'] = ''.join(c if c.isalnum() else '-' for c in os.getenv('JUPYTERHUB_USER')) cluster = gateway.new_cluster(options) cluster.scale(workers) return cluster except ClientConnectionError: raise ConnectionError("access to dask gateway cluster unauthorized") except ImportError:
+[docs] def create_dask_gateway_cluster(profile="r5_L", workers=2): """ Create a cluster in our internal dask cluster.
+Parameters ---------- profile : str Possible values are: - r5_L (2 cores, 15GB memory) - r5_XL (4 cores, 31GB memory) - r5_2XL (8 cores, 63GB memory) - r5_4XL (16 cores, 127GB memory) workers : int Number of workers in the cluster. """ # Attempt to import dask_gateway and raise an error if not available try: from dask_gateway import Gateway except ImportError as e: raise ImportError( "`dask_gateway` is required for `create_dask_gateway_cluster`. " "Please install DEA Tools with the `[dask_gateway]` extra, e.g.: " "`pip install dea-tools[dask_gateway]`" ) from e try: gateway = Gateway() # Close any existing clusters cluster_names = gateway.list_clusters() if len(cluster_names) > 0: print("Cluster(s) still running:", cluster_names) for n in cluster_names: cluster = gateway.connect(n.name) cluster.shutdown() options = gateway.cluster_options() options["profile"] = profile # limit username to alphanumeric characters # kubernetes pods won't launch if labels contain anything other than [a-Z, -, _] options["jupyterhub_user"] = "".join(c if c.isalnum() else "-" for c in os.getenv("JUPYTERHUB_USER")) cluster = gateway.new_cluster(options) cluster.scale(workers) return cluster except ClientConnectionError: raise ConnectionError("access to dask gateway cluster unauthorized")